otac0n/otac0n.github.com/_posts/2012-11-21-range-header-i-choose-you.md

 **The `If-Range` header**

 The `If-Range` header allows a range of the entity to be downloaded if it has not changed, but download the entire entity if it has changed.
 These semantics don't really fit the pagination model very well, since it is pretty much aimed at resuming paused downloads.

+**Infinite or indeterminite collections**

+<pre><code>language: http
+GET /users?name=Fred</code></pre>

+<pre><code>language: http
+206 Partial Content
+Accept-Ranges: users
+Content-Range: users 0-100/*

+[ 0, …, 100 ]</code></pre>

+As mentioned earlier, the `Content-Range` response header can specify `*` as the total size of the entity.
+This means that the entity has an unknown or unbounded size.
+This is particularly useful in search applications that may not know the full size of the result set for every query.

 ## Conclustion ##